AFS-Bootcamp-202211-Group-A/practice-tdd-parking-lot/test_cases.md

     Given the parking slot has reached its capacity, When park the car,
     Then should throw exception with error msg "No available position".

+Story 3

+[] Case 1 -
+    Given a parking lot, and a car,
+    When park the car,
+    Then return a parking ticket.

+[] Case 2 -
+    Given a valid parking ticket,
+    When pass the parking ticket,
+    Then return the corresponding car.

+[] Case 3 -
+    Given customers receives their corresponding tickets,
+    When pass their parking tickets,
+    Then return corresponding cars.